beneite/SpringWithDocker/README.md

 - `--profile entireApp` will spin up the tagged services with 'entireApp' only
 - `-d` runs containers in detached mode
 - `--build` forces a rebuild of the Spring Boot image
+- The docker compose will also take care of building the docker file/image.
+- The docker file used is a multistage where in stage 1st i am creating the .jar file using the same in 2nd stage to bring the application up.

 ### 3️⃣ Check Running Containers